-We are a non-profit organization dedicated to providing sanitary napkins and health education to underprivileged girls in Kenya.
-We are tackling the stigma surrounding menstruation and creating a movement along the way.
+We're a non-profit organization dedicated to providing sanitary napkins and health education to underprivileged girls in Kenya.
+We're creating a movement to tackle the stigma around menstruation.
+Join us.

 There is an unfortunate taboo that exists around menstruation in developing countries.
 Women are held back by the shame around their most basic sanitary needs.
 This needs to change.